track-asia/trackasia-native/README.md

 ### Android

-1. Add bintray maven repositories to your build.gradle at project level so that you can access Trackasia packages for Android:
+1. Add bintray maven repositories to your build.gradle at project level so that you can access TrackAsia packages for Android:

     ```gradle
         allprojects {